Charlotte A. Jerauld: Career

-At the age of 15 years, she was compelled to support herself, and her preference was to go where she could have something to do with books, and consequently she entered a book-bindery, and it proved to be the place where the Ladies' Repository was bound, and owing to this fact, perhaps, her first essay for publication was sent to that periodical.
+Forced to support herself at 15, and preferring work that involved books, she entered a book-bindery, coincidentally the one that bound the Ladies' Repository, to which she later sent her first essay for publication.

 In 1841, Jerauld published her first prose.
-Previous to this, she had published some poetry, but this was the real beginning of her literary life.
-It was entitled "Emma Beaumont," and exalted the spirit of self-sacrifice in the daughter.
-Her pictures of life and character were always drawn from the world.
-With her second story, "Margaret Leslie," came a note, stating that the enclosed story was founded on facts, the heroine having been personally known to her.
-Of it, Edgarton said it, "almost cheated her into the belief that the plot was real, which is a proof of no ordinary skill."
-Her contributions to the Repository became now quite frequent, — every issue presented something written by Jerauld.
-This developed into a new existence for her.
+Before this, she had published some poetry, but this was the real beginning of her literary life.
+It was entitled "Emma Beaumont."
+With her second story, "Margaret Leslie," came a note stating that the story was founded on facts, the heroine having been personally known to her.
+Of it, Sarah Edgarton said it, "almost cheated her into the belief that the plot was real, which is a proof of no ordinary skill."
+Jerauld's contributions to the Repository became quite frequent, every issue presenting something written by her.

-In 1842, she passed a week in Lowell, with Edgarton, at the home of Thomas Baldwin Thayer, and here she enjoyed her First Communion.
+In 1842, she passed a week in Lowell with Edgarton at the home of Thomas Baldwin Thayer, where Jerauld received her First Communion.
 In the winter of 1842, she attended a course of lectures delivered by Richard Henry Dana Sr., on "Woman", Macbeth, Shakespeare in the supernatural, and Hamlet.
-These quickened her perceptions of literature, and sent her to reading Shakespeare, Spenser and Milton.
-On November 19, 1843, she married J. W. Jerauld, and subsequently she divided her time between domestic duties and literary pursuits, producing most of the stories, sketches and poems found in the volume Poetry and Prose, by Mrs. Charlotte A. Jerauld, with a memoir by Henry Bacon, Boston.
+These prompted her to study Shakespeare, Spenser and Milton.
+On November 19, 1843, she married J.W.
+Jerauld, after which she divided her time between domestic duties and literary pursuits, producing most of the stories, sketches and poems found in the volume Poetry and Prose, by Mrs. Charlotte A. Jerauld, with a memoir by Henry Bacon, Boston.
 A. Tompkins, 88 Cornhill, 1860, which first appeared in the Repository and Rose of Sharon.

-Much of the development of her genius was due to the influence of Rev. Henry Bacon.
-Jerauld's friends included Sarah Carter Edgarton Mayo and Mary Hall Barrett Adams.
-A singular instance of unity of thought between Jerauld and Mayo led to the best expression of their similarity of poetic feeling and religious tone.
-It was given in the series of Sonnets on the Lord's Prayer, written by them.
-Each had written a sonnet on a portion of the prayer, unknown to the other, with the intention of composing a series; and when published, the suggestion came from Mayo that they should write on alternate portions of that prayer, and thus mutually form a series of sonnets.
+Jerauld's literary development was heavily influenced by Rev. Henry Bacon.
+Jerauld's friends included Sarah Edgarton and Mary Hall Barrett Adams.
+Jerauld and Edgarton together wrote the series of Sonnets on the Lord's Prayer.
+Each had written a sonnet on a portion of the prayer, unknown to the other.
+Edgarton then suggested that they write on alternate portions of that prayer, and thus collaborate on a series of sonnets.
 They completed the work in 1844.